 A Quick and Easy DIY – Recycled Bottle Halloween Ghosts

-This week I am co-hosting Creative Crafts – Halloween Edition with my crafty friends Laura from Me and My Inklings and Meg from Makeable Crafts and Ann from Bella Crafts Publishing.
-Featuring Halloween craft projects each day this week from some of the most talented designers we know.
-Check out my tutorial, then scroll down to see all the creativity AND stop back each day this week to see what we recycle!
+This week I am co-hosting Team Creative Crafts RECYCLED HALLOWEEN Crafts Edition with my crafty friends Laura from Laura Kelly Designs, and Lindsay from Artsy-Fartsy Mama.
+We are featuring ALL the fabulously colorful and cute craft projects from some of the most talented designers we know.
+Check out my tutorial, then scroll down to see all the creativity, AND stop back on Saturday to see what everyone has created!

 This post, Recycled Bottle Halloween Ghosts a Quick and Easy DIY, contains affiliate links.
 Using links to these sites means I will earn a percentage of the purchase at no extra cost to you.